Nullreff/redpile-old/README.md

 Commands
 --------

 Commands are sent and received the format `COMMAND params`.
-Any blocks affected by the command will be returned in the format `(x,y,z) material power`.
+Any blocks affected by the command will be returned in the format `(x,y,z) material powerk

 **SET x y z material**